paidiver/paidiverpy/docs/index.rst

-.. baklava documentation master file, created by sphinx-quickstart on Wed May  5 22:45:36 2021.
+.. paidiverpy documentation master file, created by sphinx-quickstart on Wed May  5 22:45:36 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to baklava's documentation!
+Welcome to paidiverpy's documentation!
 ==========================================================

 .. toctree::